-In order to protect the user, power supplies (as electric components with a direct connection to potentially hazardous voltages) are subject to more stringent safety requirements.
-For this reason, permanent safe electrical isolation between the hazardous input voltage and the touch-proof output voltage as safety extra-low voltage (SELV) must always be ensured.
+To protect the user, LED power supplies, as electronic components with a direct connection to potentially hazardous voltages, are subject to more stringent safety requirements.
+For this reason, permanent safe electrical isolation between the hazardous input voltage and the touch-proof output voltage as protective extra-low voltage (PELV) must always be ensured.